ContextGPT: Infusing LLMs Knowledge into Neuro-Symbolic Activity Recognition Models: Acknowledgements

 The pre-trained LLM we used in our experiments is \texttt{gpt-3.5-turbo} by OpenAI, queried through its API through the Python OpenAI package (version 0.28.1).
 We set the temperature of the model to $0$ to ensure a mostly deterministic output since our task does not require leveraging the model's creativity.
 The pre-trained LLM model we adopted to compute example embeddings and thus computing similarity (see Section~\ref{subsec:examples}) is \texttt{all-MiniLM-L6-v2}\footnote{\url{https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2}}.
+Considering the NeSy model, we adopted the NIMBUS implementation proposed in~\cite{arrotta2024semantic}\footnote{Note that in~\cite{arrotta2024semantic} NIMBUS is named \textit{Symbolic Features}.} (with the same hyper-parameters).